narkisr-deprecated/gelfino/README.md

 One main use case of Gelfino is as forwarding destination from [graylog2-server](https://github.com/Graylog2/graylog2-server), as an example we can stream forwarded events into [fnordmetrics](https://github.com/paulasmuth/fnordmetric).

 ## Usage
-Gelfino can be used a library within a Clojure project, we use a DSL to define our streams and actions
+Gelfino is meant  to be used as library within a Clojure project, we use a DSL to define our streams and actions.

-### DSL
+### DSL:
 ```clojure
   (defstream <stream-name> <<message-key> <selector>> ... <action>)
 ```